KT Tunstall – Eye to the Telescope: #977 of best 1,000 albums ever!

 KT Tunstall - Eye to the Telescope

-Why is KT Tunstall’s Eye to the Telescope on my best 1,000 albums ever list?
+So why is KT Tunstall’s Eye to the Telescope on this best 1,000 albums ever thing?

 I can’t recall the first time I heard “Suddenly I See.”
-Perhaps it was in the final days that I still listened to terrestrial radio in any kind of way.
-I mention this because while it has been on my radar for many years, it’s not the kind of song that I’d necessarily seek out ordinarily.
+Perhaps it was the final days that I still listened to terrestrial radio in any kind of way.
+I mention this because while it’s been on my radar for many years, it’s not the kind of song that I’d necessarily seek out.

-But upon further review, I realized that it demands to be listened to as it’s compulsively catchy and lovely, wonderfully layered and constructed, all topped by Tunstall’s voice, which occupies a really nice zone between coffee house singer songwriter and alternative rocker.
+And yet it demands to be listened to, of course, as it’s compulsively catchy and lovely, wonderfully layered and constructed, all topped by Tunstall’s voice, which occupies a really nice zone between coffee house singer-songwriter and alternative rocker.

-“Black Horse and the Cherry Tree” (a song title that I imagine Jack White wishes he could have snagged for one of his projects) strikes a similar mood, with a nice boot stomping, shuffle-y vibe and really fun whoo hoo backing vocals.
+“Black Horse and the Cherry Tree” (a song title that I imagine Jack White wishes he could have snagged for one of his projects at some point) strikes a similar mood, with a nice boot stomping, shuffle-y vibe and really fun whoo hoo backing vocals.

-Much of the album has a really pleasing dreamy quality, and “Other Side of the World” especially does while striking a Cheryl Crow-ish vibe.
+Much of the album has a really pleasing dreamy quality, and “Other Side of the World” especially does while striking a Sheryl Crow-ish vibe.

-In reading some reviews of Eye to the Telescope, I saw it called out for being “over produced” a few times.
+In reading some reviews of this album, I saw it called out for being “overproduced” a few times.
 It certainly has a lushness and sheen to it, but for my money it very much works overall.

 This album also sounds like

-I see a nice mix of Dido, Cheryl Crow, and Fiona Apple, though Tunstall definitely leans much harder into the rock side of the singer songwriter/adult alternative spectrum in a great way.
+I see a nice mix of Dido, Sheryl Crow, and Fiona Apple, though Tunstall definitely leans much harder into the rock side of the singer songwriter/adult alternative spectrum in a great way.

 Personal stuff that’s somehow related to KT Tunstall’s Eye to the Telescope